Consensys/doc.quorum-key-manager/docs/Get-Started/Use-Docker.md

 # Run Quorum Key Manager from Docker image

-A Docker image is provided to run Quorum Key Manager (QKM) in a Docker container.
+Use the provided Docker image to run Quorum Key Manager (QKM) in a Docker container without installing QKM.

 ## Prerequisites